jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

-On the ASM, it is quite easy to find the options to enable early access to changes to the platform, access the platform’s API, configure what notifications you want to receive in your email, delete your account, and log out.
+On the ASM, it is quite easy to find the options to enable early access to changes to the platform, create and manage credentials, register your mobile phone number, access the platform’s API, configure what notifications you want to receive in your email, delete your account, and log out.
 These are shown on a drop-down menu that appears when you click the user icon on the upper-right part of your screen.
 Your username,
-email address and
+email address and role
-role are shown as well.
+are shown as well.

 ![User Drop Down Menu](https://res.cloudinary.com/fluid-attacks/image/upload/v1646335539/docs/web/web_asm-user_dropdown_menu.png)

 The first information on
 this menu is your username,
-email address with which
+followed by the email address
-you signed in and your
+with which you signed in and
-mobile phone number which
-one you subscribe to the ASM.
+your mobile phone number which one you subscribe to the ASM.
-Remember your privileges
+Remember your privileges are
-are attached to this
+attached to this email address.
-email address.

 Differences in access
 privileges are managed depending